-Reliable and high quality forecasting techniques represent a key analytical tool for many fields of applied engineering science, including especially the sector of energy.
-Being able to manage anticipatory knowledge can be used as a competitive advantage to meet global challenges and manage complex systems.
+Reliable and high quality data analytics represent a key tool for many fields of applied engineering science, including the energy sector.
+Being able to manage anticipatory knowledge, large data-sets and sensor device information can be used as a competitive advantage to meet global challenges and manage efficient systems.

-For instance, due to reducing fossil fuel penetration and strong concerns on climate changes, renewable energy sources are doomed to increase their footprint on the energy mix.
-Renewables sources are often highly dependent on variable weather conditions, thus it is crucial to foretell their impact in order to properly manage especially solar, wind and hydro plants.
-Moreover, forecasting methods are essential also to anticipate electricity market dynamics, both on demand and production sides, but also to foster a smooth integration of large amounts RES into the grid as well as for the correct estimation of storage systems’ availability, traffic loads or even predictive maintenance actions in energy power plants.
+For instance, due to reducing fossil fuel penetration and strong concerns on climate changes, renewable energy sources are doomed to increase their footprint on the energy mix in the next future.
+Renewables sources are often highly dependent on variable weather conditions, thus it is crucial to foretell their impact in order to properly manage especially solar and wind with respect to programmable plants.
+Moreover, computational intelligence techniques are essential also to anticipate electricity market dynamics, both on demand and production sides, but also to foster a smooth integration of large amounts of RES and e-vehicles into the power grid as well as to model and optimize complex energy systems, storage facilities, traffic loads or even predictive maintenance actions in distributed production plants.